planetsizecpu/Cave-In/README.md

 REQUIREMENTS: NONE on Windows & MacOs, just click on the executable file.
 For Linux GTK Must be installed and running.

-To run the game you need to copy the desired executable file from the right folder for your O.S. in the main game folder.
+**To run the game you need to copy the desired executable file from the right folder for your O.S. in the main game folder.**

- **The game also runs on interpreter!**

-To run the game on interpreter, you need the [Red](https://www.red-lang.org/p/download.html) toolchain in your path, just download/unpack the files & folders and click on cave.red file (sources must be at the main game folder in this case).
+The game also runs on interpreter!, you need the [Red](https://www.red-lang.org/p/download.html) toolchain in your path, just download/unpack the files & folders and click on cave.red file (sources must be at the main game folder in this case).
 This way you'll see a lot of messages in the gui console that help on debug.

 You can also cross-compile your exe going to the `src` folder with `[PATH to Red]red -r -t [target OS] cave.red`.